rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_download/UART_Transmitter_synth.md

 ## Common Problems

 * Incorrectly set the terminal settings.
 In particularly, not setting "parity = odd".
 If you leave parity to none then you may get incorrect results.
+* `PuTTY: unable to load font "server:fixed"`.
+Go into 'fonts', click 'Change', and select the font such as 'Ubuntu Mono'.

 ## Assignment Submission